Webb Captures a Fiery ‘Dragon Jet’ of Protostars in Cassiopeia

 “In this cluster, there is quite a chaotic motion happening.
 We believe that at least five different protostars are flaring up simultaneously.
 There is a large flow—the main body of the imagined Dragon with a tail, head, and flames.
 And if you look closely, you can see bright red lines extending in various directions,” noted McCaughrean.

-Interestingly, the mass of each of these protostars falls within what is known as the intermediate range, meaning they are several times more massive than the .
+The mass of each of these protostars falls within the intermediate-mass range, meaning they are several times more massive than the Sun.

-The team has planned further observations in the millimeter and radio ranges to obtain even more detailed characteristics of this amazing system.
+The team plans further observations at millimeter and radio wavelengths to obtain even more detailed characteristics of this system.